 (b) the application is in conformity with these Regulations, [Alt.
 1 and takes into account] the applicable Standards, the relevant Regional Environmental Management Plan and [Alt.
 2 takes into account] the Guidelines;

-(c) the application provides for benefits for humankind, reasonable regard for other activities, effective Protection of the Marine Environment, and Protection of cultural rights or interests, in accordance with paragraphs 7 to 10 of this regulation; and
+(c) the application provides for benefits for humankind, reasonable regard for other activities, effective Protection of the Marine Environment, and Protection of [Underwater Cultural Heritage], in accordance with paragraphs 7 to 10 of this regulation; and

-(d) whether the Plan of Work provides for the effective Protection of human life, and health and safety of individuals engaged in Exploitation, in accordance with the rules, regulations and procedures adopted by the Authority.
+(d) whether the Plan of Work provides for the effective protection of human life, and health and safety of individuals engaged in Exploitation, in accordance with the rules, regulations and procedures adopted by the Authority.

 7. In considering whether an application provides for benefits for humankind as a whole, the Commission shall determine:

-(a) whether the Plan of Work will provide optimum revenue to the Authority, and taking into account negative externalities caused by any damage to the Marine Environment, will benefit humankind as a whole; and
+(a) whether the Plan of Work will provide [optimum revenue] to the Authority, and taking into account negative externalities caused by any damage to the Marine Environment, will benefit humankind as a whole; and

 (b) whether the Plan of Work is consistent with the approaches, principles and policies contained in regulation 2.

-8. In considering whether an application provides for reasonable regard for other activities in the Marine Environment, the Commission shall determine:
+[8.
+In considering whether an application provides for reasonable regard for other activities in the Marine Environment, the Commission shall determine:

 (a) whether the Plan of Work provides for Exploitation to be carried out in line with regulation 31 and articles 87 and 147 of the Convention, and in accordance with the applicable Standards and taking into account the Guidelines;